InfiniteGraph

 InfiniteGraph is a distributed graph database implemented in Java and C++ and is from a class of NOSQL ("Not Only SQL") database technologies that focus on graph data structures.
 Developers use InfiniteGraph to find useful and often hidden relationships in highly connected, complex big data sets.
 InfiniteGraph is cross-platform, scalable, cloud-enabled, and is designed to handle very high throughput.

 InfiniteGraph can easily and efficiently perform queries that are difficult to perform, such as finding all paths or the shortest path between two items.
 InfiniteGraph is suited for applications and services that solve graph problems in operational environments.
 InfiniteGraphs "DO" query language enables both value-based queries and complex graph queries.
 InfiniteGraph goes beyond graph databases to also support complex object queries.

 Adoption is seen in federal government, telecommunications, healthcare, cybersecurity, manufacturing, finance, and networking applications.

 History

-InfiniteGraph is produced and supported by Objectivity, Inc., a company that develops database management technologies for large-scale, distributed data management and relationship analytics.
-The new InfiniteGraph was released in May 2021.
+InfiniteGraph was produced and supported by Objectivity, Inc., a company that develops database management technologies for large-scale, distributed data management and relationship analytics.
+The new InfiniteGraph was released in May 2021 and a new release was announced in Frebruary 2023.
+Objectivity, Inc. ceased in late 2023.